ziadhh/products-and-orders-maintenance/README.md

 - orders table
 - status_order table

+#### DATABASE ASSUMPTION
+- order-product 1-N
+- order-orderStatus 1-1

+- A product will be delete only if it has not any order related with (independently of the status order)
+- The orderId will never be repetead ( I assume that adding an order will creates a new order)
+- When the number of items of a product is updated , I only replace old value by new one  (it is not a product items addition)
+- if an order is paid it cannot change to another status
+- As it is a test I assume that few orders will be created ( so no need to create indexes, partioning tables etc)
+- I assumed only h2 database is available , no need to create profiles (either in spring or in maven)

+#### order status assumptions
+- CREATED : all products have been added to the order
+- CREATED_PARTIALLY : only products with availablke quantity has been added:
+- NOT_CREATED : no products have been added (any product has an available quantity)
+- PAID : If The order is paid it cannot change to another state ( no refunds or similar )
+- CANCELLED : The order has been cancelled manually
+- INVALID : The order has been cancelled automaticaly after 30 min

+#### Sfw design HAPPY PATH
+I tried to simplify the design as a kind of POC to show that all endpoints works, and the application does what is expected
+- As the code is simple, I used only one REST controller that contains order requests and product request ( otherwise I coudld have created two rest controller)
+- In order to simplify the code I, used also one un service ( I could have created 2 microservices one for the orders and one for the products, but this would implied create 2 databases)
+- No tolerance failures related with microservices has been design as I only created one

+#### Sfw design REAL WORLD
+- know the number of request (threshold)
+- know the number database capacity
+- monitoring
+- more logs
+- profiles by environments
+- fault tolerance
+- perfomance test and e2e test

+####Example
 #### Products
 | PRODUCT_ID | NAME | QUANTITY_IN_STOCK | PRICE_PER_UNIT |
 | ------------- | ------------- | ------------- | ------------- |